Early Detection and Diagnosis Project Award

 - Be scientists, clinicians or healthcare workers in UK universities, medical schools, hospitals, or research institutes

 Multi-institutional proposals are welcome and awards can be held across institutions in the UK.
-Supporting roles (co-applicants/collaborators) from international and commercial organisations are welcome.
+Supporting roles (co-investigators/collaborators) from international and commercial organisations are welcome.

 Early detection and diagnosis (ED&D) research seeks to detect and diagnose consequential precancerous changes and cancer at the earliest possible point at which an intervention might be made, reducing the burden of late-stage disease.

 Early Detection and Diagnosis Project Awards will support discovery and translational/clinical research which is mindful of the clinical and population context.

 - Identification and validation of early detection/diagnosis markers and understanding of disease trajectory

 - Identification of high-risk groups for early detection and diagnosis research and implementation